alexharri/website/posts/icelandic-developer-survey-2024.md

 <BarChart data="experience-by-age" horizontal stacked width={660} height={300} />

-<SmallNote label="" center>PS: Try hitting the 'Normalize' toggle on the top-right.
+<SmallNote label="" center>PS: Try hitting the 'Normalize' toggle on the top right.
 It allows you to switch from viewing the absolute counts to viewing percentages within each group.
-Every chart which groups data has this button.</SmallNote>
+Every chart that groups data has this button.</SmallNote>

-Most developers aged 45 or above have over 20 years of experience, indicating that most older developers started their career in their 20s.
-Looking at the younger age cohorts indicates that most of them started their career in their 20s as well, with a smaller percentage starting in their 30s or 40s.
+Most developers aged 45 or above have over 20 years of experience, indicating that most older developers started their careers in their 20s.
+Looking at the younger age cohorts we can see that most of them started their career in their 20s as well, with a smaller percentage starting in their 30s or 40s.

 ### Developer types